 The annual National Cowboy Symposium & Celebration from September 6 to 8, 2019, in Lubbock pays tribute to Western cowboy culture.
 The event includes entertainers, poetry and storytelling, a Western writers' panel, film and movie seminars, a Youth Wild West Day, horse-handling demonstrations, a horse-themed parade, and Native American-Indian presentations.

 More than 60 cowboy and cowgirl poets, musical acts, and storytellers take part.
 The event also includes the National Championship Chuck Wagon Cook-Off.

 The annual wine festival in Grapevine includes tasting more than 100 wine samples from more than 40 Texas wineries, as well as wines from the Fingerlakes region of New York and the Niagara region of Canada.

-The four-day, family-friendly event includes a grape stomping competition, live entertainment on three stages, KidsWorld with interactive games, and a touching pool with creatures from the aquarium.
+The four-day, family-friendly event from September 12 to 15, 2019, includes a grape stomping competition, live entertainment on three stages, KidsWorld with interactive games, and a touching pool with creatures from the aquarium.